After the landmark 1954

 Students at the specialized high schools are less likely to be in poverty than students city wide.

-This new legislative package includes six separate bills that together seek to understand and bring diversity to NYC Schools.
+The legislative package included five separate bills that together seek to understand and bring diversity to NYC Schools.

 - Create a specialized high school task force that would be charged with addressing the racial/ethnic student body inequities of the eight test-based specialized high schools.
-Read the Bill: T2019-4276
+Read Local Law 208 of 2019

 - Require the Department of Education to report on the diversity demographics of school staff in New York city schools.
-Read the Bill: T2019-4277
+Read Local Law 226 of 2019

 For feedback, comments, and questions please email DataInfo@council.nyc.gov.